print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 (11) Stochastic discount factors (pricing kernels).

-Factors (3)(5)-(8) were transformed to continuously compounded growth rates for consistency.
 Factors (1)-(8) (in rates) were fitted using a Vector Autoregressive model (VAR), factors (9)-(10) were respectively expressed as a fixed margin over factors (1)-(2) due to strong correlations, while factor (11) is derived from the fitted VAR model with arbitrage-free assumptions.
 Further details on model parameter estimation and forecasts can be found in note (a) below.

 Vector Autoregression (VAR) is a regression of a time series where the ouput depends linearly on the past values of itself, and the past values of other variables, up to some specfied order: